mapbox/mapbox-gl-native/platform/android/CONTRIBUTING_LINUX.md

-# Developing for Android on Linux
+# Contributing to the Android SDK on Linux

 Install a build dependencies: